Can Convicted Felons Get a Driver’s License? Restrictions, Laws by State

 Can a Felon Get a Passport?

-Many individuals who have been convicted of felonies might be considering going on an international trip but will be wondering, can a felon gets a passport, and if there are any restrictions such as where they are allowed to go.
+Many individuals who have been convicted of felonies might be considering going on an international trip but will be wondering, can a felon get a passport, and if there are any restrictions such as where they are allowed to go.

 Surprisingly, having a felony on your record will not prevent individuals from obtaining a passport in most cases.
 The most notable exception to this is individuals who have been convicted of serious international crimes such as international drug trafficking.